john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

-## To add a method that is assigned to the prototype, add it to the body of the class.
+## To add a method to the prototype, add it to the body of the class.
 For methods, where you put the method determines whether or not they are assigned to the prototype of the object. **If you want the method to be assigned to the prototype, you need to add it in the body of the class.**
 ```JavaScript
   class Car {